operator-framework/operator-sdk/doc/ansible/user-guide.md

   field is mutually exclusive with the "role" field.
 * **reconcilePeriod** (optional): The reconciliation interval, how often the role/playbook is run, for a given CR.
-* **manageStatus** (optional): Specifies who is managing the status for the CR.
-  Set to `false` when you want the role/playbook to be solely responsible for the CR's status.
+* **manageStatus** (optional): When true (default), the operator will manage the status of the CR generically.
+Set to false, the status of the CR is managed elsewhere, the specified role/playbook or in a separate controller.

 An example Watches file: